ThomasMeissnerDS/e2e_ml/README.md

   This comes at the cost of runtime.
 Depending on your data we recommend strong hardware.

 ## Release History
+* 1.8.2
+ - Added Ridge classifier and regression as new blueprints
 * 1.8.1
  - Added another layer of feature selection
 * 1.8.0